KlebGomes/URI-In-Python/README.md

 # URI-In-Python
-Answers for the URI problems in Python language
+Answers for the URI's problems in Python3 language.
+All the codes were developed by me.
+Respostas para os problemas do URI na linguagem Python3.
+Todos os códigos foram desenvolvidos por mim.